-The research was conducted in Northern Cyprus between May and August 2022.
-A total of 185 Turkish Cypriot citizens diagnosed with HT by medical doctors, aged between 18 and 80, participated in the study.
+This research was conducted in North Cyprus between May and August, 2022.
+A total of 185 Turkish Cypriot citizens diagnosed with HT by medical doctors and aged between 18 and 80 years participated in this study.
 The patients were selected from various clinics and hospitals.
-Pregnant women, cancer patients, those with advanced heart failure, and those with advanced kidney insufficiency were excluded from the study.
+Pregnant women, cancer patients, those with advanced heart failure, and those with advanced kidney insufficiency were excluded from this study.

 A simple random sampling method was employed.
 A questionnaire consisting of 14 questions about daily physical activity, daily salt consumption, dietary habits, alcohol consumption, and smoking habits was administered.
 The reported daily salt consumption by the participants was based on their verbal information during face-to-face interviews regarding salt-rich foods.
 Specifically, they were asked about the salt content in commonly consumed items such as cheese, halloumi, and olives, as well as the amount of salt added during food preparation and after cooking.
 Additionally, the questionnaire covered pickles, salty dried nuts, fast food, mustard, ketchup, and bread consumption.
 The co-author, a dietitian, determined whether the salt intake exceeded 5-6 grams daily.
-The salt content was assessed based on portion sizes using the Nutrient Compound Scale and the National Nutrient Composition Database "Turkomp" (12).
-For example, 5 olives contain 0.587 grams of salt, 1 piece of halloumi (30 g) contains 0.78 grams, and 1 piece of white cheese (30 g) contains 0.96 grams.
+The salt content was assessed based on portion sizes using the Nutrient Compound Scale and the National Nutrient Composition

+Database "Turkomp".
+12 For example, 5 olives contain 0.587 grams of salt, 1 piece of halloumi (30 g) contains 0.78 grams, and 1 piece of white cheese (30 g) contains 0.96 grams.
 Furthermore, 1 dessertspoon of salt added during cooking corresponds to 5 grams of salt (the amount is calculated based on the number of people consuming the food).

 BP measurements for the hypertensive patients were taken after a minimum of 5 minutes of rest in a seated position, at least twice, and the average of these two measurements was recorded.
-Participants with high blood pressure were re-measured after 5 minutes.
-The BP readings for hypertensive patients were taken by the same doctor and using the same blood pressure monitor.
-Statistical Analysis
+Participants with high BP were re-measured after 5 minutes.
+The BP readings for hypertensive patients were taken by the same doctor and using the same BP monitor.

-Height and weight values were recorded to calculate the participants' body mass index (BMI).
-BMI is obtained by dividing body weight in kilograms by height in meters squared.
+Height and weight values were recorded in order to calculate the participants' body mass index (BMI).
+BMI is calculated by dividing the body weight in kilograms by the height in meters squared.
 Therefore, the height of the hypertensive patients was measured in meters without shoes, and their weight was measured without jackets and shoes on a scale, with an adjustment of approximately 1 kilogram for clothing.
-The evaluation categorized BMI as follows: $18.5-24.99 \text{ kg/m}^2$ (normal), $25-29.99 \text{ kg/m}^2$ (overweight), $30-39.99 \text{ kg/m}^2$ (obese), and $\geq 40 \text{ kg/m}^2$ (severely obese).
-The questionnaire forms were administered face-to-face, and for data analysis, the SPSS statistical program (IBM[®] SPSS Statistics Version 18.0) was utilized.
-Descriptive statistics included frequency, percentage, mean, average, standard deviation, as well as minimum and maximum values for data analysis.
+The evaluation categorized BMI as follows: 18.5-24.99 kg/m2 as normal, 25-29.99 kg/m2 as overweight, 30-39.99 kg/m2 as obese, and ≥40 kg/m2 as severely obese.